The Required Alternative Society: The Simpler Way.

 Simpler Way communities would be intensely intellectually and morally stimulating.
 They would be Educative places, both deliberately and spontaneously.
 Their everyday functioning would automatically immerse kids and everyone else in activities, conversations, situations that involved thinking carefully about arrangements, how things work, what everyone wants, what’s good for the town etc. Adults would be continually aware of the importance of helping younger ones broaden their horizons re practical, theoretical and philosophical issues.
 All would realise the importance of Educating, both for the good of the individual and because there cannot be a good society without Educated citizens.

-As Bookchin pointed out re the ancient Greeks, being involved in decisions about how to run you’re your society is of great Educational significance.
+As Bookchin pointed out regarding the ancient Greeks, being involved in making the decisions about how to run you’re your society is of great Educational significance.
 You must think carefully and take responsibility for getting it right or you will all be sorry.

 All this would be carefully monitored and detailed records would be kept on all the youngsters.
 Has Mary been to Henry’s discussion group on philosophy of religion yet, or to Alice’s introductory sessions on chemistry?
-Where is she at with maths now.
+Where is she at with maths now?
 Adults would discuss what we might get her into next.
-The drama group would organize regular events such as taking kids to simulated peasant village during the Irish potato famine, setting up many issues to be discussed later (such as the economics behind the starvation while Ireland was exporting food).
+The drama group would organize regular events such as taking kids to simulated peasant village during the Irish potato famine, setting up many issues to be discussed later (such as the economic system that tolerated the starvation while Ireland was exporting food).

 There could be detailed national “curricula” indicating the fields and experiences and ideas we want all to proceed through We would watch for opportunities to get kids interested in these.
 There could be formal “classes”, for instance to run when a group of kids seemed ready to be introduced to a field.
-Communities would work out the arrangements they were comfortable with, but it is very unlikely that any sense of coercion or authoritarian “teacher-power” need be involved.
-Exercises and observations to determine an individual’s undestandings or skills would be important but there would be no pace for exams or grades or competition for marks.
+Anyone would be welcome to join the discussion.
+Communities would work out the procedures they were comfortable with, but it is very unlikely that there would need to be any sense of coercion or authoritarian “teacher-power.
+Exercises and observations to determine an individual’s understandings or skills would be important but there would be no pace for exams, grades, competition for marks or credentials.

-There would be little need for school buildings, trained “teachers”, bureaucracies or vast budgets.
+There would be little need for school buildings, trained “teachers”, uniforms, bureaucracies or vast budgets.
 Because people would not need to work much for money they’d have plenty of time to be involved in these activities, as well as in many other community maintaining contributions.
+There could still be exams for entry to trades or professions.

-No need to spend much time on these…because there would be few if any.
-People living in secure, caring, communities in beautiful landscapes, with no need to struggle or to fear unemployment, with lots of interesting and valuable things to do, would probably be good citizens.
-The new zero-growth and shrunken economy would have eliminated the legal battlefields surrounding competition for commercial advantage, and the incentives on the precariat to steal or cheat, or resort to alcohol or drugs.
-There would be very little need for police, courts, prisons or lawyers.
+No need to spend much time on these…because there would be few if any of them.
+People living in secure, caring, communities in beautiful landscapes, with no need to struggle or to fear unemployment, with lots of interesting and valuable things to do, would probably be quite good citizens.
+The new zero-growth and shrunken economy would have eliminated the legal battlefields surrounding competition for commercial advantage and wealth, and the incentives on the precariat to steal or cheat, or resort to alcohol or drugs.
 If someone did transgress the question would be how best to get him/her to be a good citizen again.

 Health.

-Again, quickly dealt with.
-We’d all be pretty healthy, given the perfect food, the exercise in the gardens and on the working bees and in the activities the leisure committee organizes.
-The doctors would have the task of making sure we all led healthy lifestyles.
+Again, this issue is quickly dealt with.
+We’d all be pretty healthy, given the perfect fresh food, the exercise in the gardens and on the working bees and in the activities the leisure committee organizes.
+The doctors would all be public servants on fixed incomes and would have the task of making sure we all led healthy lifestyles.
 Above all the situation described above would be conducive to good mental health; plenty to do in an inclusive and supportive community, being secure, being regarded as a valued contributor and with lots of time to engage in artistic etc. activities.
-High tech hospitals and medical training might continue more or less as they are now, although resources available to them would be greater than at present.
+High tech hospitals and medical training might continue more or less as they are now, although resources made available to them would be greater than at present.

 IT…

-…would be largely irrelevant for most of us.
-It would be important in many fields such as research, coordinating railway timetables, communications and the running of large organisations.
-At the community level it would be valuable for keeping records, analysing how our systems were going, accounting, record keeping, and for small firms and farms in keeping track of their affairs.
-And it would be generally important in enabling information to be tapped and exchanged, locally and globally.
+… would be largely irrelevant for most of us.
+It would be important in many fields such as research, coordinating railway timetables, keeping track of inventories, communications and the running of large organisations.
+At the community level it would be valuable for keeping records, analysing how our systems were going, accounting, record keeping, and for small firms and farms in keeping their accounts.
+And it would be generally important in enabling information to be tapped and exchanged, locally and globally, for instance in communicating new techniques and ideas..

-But the currently astronomical amount of time and talent and resources going into trivial time wasting electronic entertainment would cease … because we would have more important and rewarding things to do with our time.
+But the currently astronomical amount of time and talent and resources going into trivial time-wasting electronic entertainment would cease … because we would have more important and rewarding things to do with our time.
 There would be hobbies, arts, crafts, community issues to talk about, discussion groups, activities in the community workshop to engage in or watch, committee meetings, mini-cafes and common rooms and many friends and within a few metres, the drama and poetry etc. groups, and the many sources and activities organized by the leisure committee.
-At present neighbourhoods are riddled with problems that could be easily solved if , people got together on them but they are all isolated watching stupefying distractions on a screen.
+At present neighbourhoods are riddled with problems that could be easily solved if people got together on them but they are all isolated watching stupefying distractions on a screen for several hours every day.

-Electronic media would however be important in keeping us informed about the world, via for instance documentaries, opinion and perspective pieces, and especially travelogues, which will have to be your substitutes for globe-trotting trourism.
+Electronic media, primarily radio, would however be important in keeping us informed about the world, via for instance documentaries, opinion and perspective pieces, and especially travelogues, which will have to be your substitutes for globe-trotting trourism.

-Conventional economic theory and practice can only think of development in capitalist terms; i.e., as a process whereby those with capital invest it in using Third World resources and productive capacity to make as much money as possible for themselves by producing mostly what richer people want to buy.
-Good profits cannot be made developing what is most needed in a poor country, so the productive resources of any Third World countries are mostly put into developing industries to serve the rich.
+Conventional economic theory and practice can only think of development in capitalist terms; i.e., as a process whereby those with capital invest it in using the resources and productive capacity of poor countries to make as much money as possible for themselves by producing mostly what richer people want to buy.
+Good profits cannot be made developing what is most needed in a poor country, so the productive resources of many countries are mostly put into developing industries to serve the rich.
 If those with capital see no opportunity for this there is no development.
 Governments think they must attract and assist investors to set up industries.
 At best the rich get most of the benefits and people get miniscule trickle down, while the country’s resources flow out to the rich world consumers.
-The debt repayment conditions imposed by the IMF and World Bank force poor countries to conform to this approach, meaning there are few resources to allocate to doing what is most important.
+The debt repayment conditions imposed by the IMF and World Bank force poor countries to conform to this approach, meaning there are few resources left to allocate to doing what is most important.

 The New Values and World View.

-The new economy cannot possibly work unless there is radical change in culture.
+This kind of economy and society cannot possibly work unless there is huge and radical change in culture.
 The biggest and most difficult changes will have to be in values and outlooks.
 The foregoing changes in economy, geography, agriculture and politics cannot work unless people think and act according to some quite different ideas, attitudes, values and habits compared to those dominant today.
 This again is crucial.
 You cannot design a sustainable and just society full of competitive, acquisitive individualists!
 It is therefore a serious mistake to say, “But we want a path to sustainability that will work for us, for ordinary people today.”
 The point is there isn’t one!
 That’s like asking for a path to slimness for people who refuse to even think about reducing their gluttony.

 This means that a sustainable and just world cannot be achieved until all interest in gain and wealth has been abandoned.
 This is the most difficult change in values and world view we have to face up to.
 It is not logically possible to have a zero-growth economy if individuals and nations retain a desire to increase consumption and monetary wealth.
 But the important point is that there are alternative values, purposes and sources of satisfaction we can turn to other than consuming and getting wealthier.

 It is not that we will make these changes reluctantly or just because they are morally or ecologically right.
-The goal is to help people to eagerly embrace Simpler Way values because these enable a far more enjoyable quality of life.
-We must get to the situation in which people focus on things like enjoying community activities, stability and security, a relaxed pace, practising arts and crafts, beautiful landscapes and towns, valued contributions to make, time to learn and create and grow.
+The goal is to help people to eagerly embrace Simpler Way values because these enable a far higher quality of life.
+We must get to the situation in which people focus on things like enjoying community activities, security and stability, making valued contributions and being respected for them, and having time to learn and create and grow.

 It is not that everyone has to hold these values before we can save the planet.
 It is a matter of degree.
 There must only be a sufficient level of cooperation, responsibility, frugality and readiness to share and give, etc. It will not be necessary for all people to attend all working bees, but there must be a considerable willingness to do such things.
 Many could be less than ideal citizens so long as the average commitment is good enough.
 This means that the town’s fate will not be undermined by those who do not pull their weight, so long as enough do.
 Those who do not pull their weight will not enjoy good reputations.

 This much more collectivist ethos need not set any significant threat to individual freedom or privacy.
 We can still have our own private houses, property, values, religious views, interests and goals (and in my view, small private firms.)
-It’s just that we must also have some much stronger common values than at present and the present dominance of individualistic orientations must be replaced by predominantly collectivist outlook and values.
+It’s just that we must also have some much stronger common values than we have now, and the present dominance of individualistic orientations must be replaced by predominantly collectivist outlooks and values.

 The awareness of our dependence on our local ecosystems will also restore the ‘earth-bonding’ that has been lost in consumer-capitalist society.
 We will be much more aware of and appreciative of our nearby soils and forests and ecosystems because most of our food, water and materials will be coming from them.
-We will feel bonded to our ‘place’, and therefore we will be much more inclined to care for it.
+We will feel bonded to our ‘place’, and therefore we will be much more inclined to be grateful for it and to care for it.

 The difference between these values and those dominant today is so great that at first one might conclude there is no possibility of a general shift to the Simpler Way.
 It constitutes a fundamental break with some of the core elements in Western Culture, especially regarding competitive individualism, self-interest, power and domination, progress, and acquisitiveness.
 It contradicts consumer society in many ways.
 However again the transition is best seen not as a need to reluctantly forego satisfactions in order to save the planet, but as the substitution of new and better sources of life satisfaction.